arg3t/Neocortex/Programming Notebook/Compilers.md

 The **yylex** function is a function that takes no argument and returns an integer, it is the token-grabbing function.
 Since it returns nothing, it sets global variables that be read by the caller.
 Here are the global variables it uses:

--   `yytext`{.verbatim} is a null-terminated string containing the text of the lexeme just recognised.
+-   `yytext` is a null-terminated string containing the text of the lexeme just recognised.
--   `yyleng`{.verbatim} is an integer holding the length of the lexeme stored in `yytext`{.verbatim}
+-   `yyleng` is an integer holding the length of the lexeme stored in `yytext`
--   `yylval`{.verbatim} is the global variable used to store attributes about the token, it is of type YYSTYPE.
+-   `yylval` is the global variable used to store attributes about the token, it is of type YYSTYPE.
--   `yylloc`{.verbatim} is the global variable used to store the location of the lexeme
+-   `yylloc` is the global variable used to store the location of the lexeme